 The ancient Hanseatic city of Bremen offers its visitors a variety of attractions.
-The market square in itself is an attraction - and it is surrounded by further impressive sights like the Town Hall that was built during the Weser Renaissance, the statue of Roland protecting city liberties right in front of it, the "Schütting" guild house or the "Stadtwaage" weighing house with its beautiful façade from the 16th century .
+The market square is an attraction in itself, surrounded by impressive buildings like the City Hall that was built during the Weser Renaissance, the statue of Roland, the "Schütting" guild house or the "Stadtwaage" weighing house with its beautiful façade from the 16th century .
 Both the town hall and the statue of Roland are part of the UNESCO World Heritage.

-Not far from the market square and from our hotel in Bremen, the Schlachte river promenade invites for a stroll.
-At the Schnoorviertel (String Quarter), visitors can gain insights in ancient times' living conditions.
+Not far from the market square and our hotel in Bremen, the Schlachte embankment invites for a stroll.
+At the Schnoor Quarter, visitors can gain insights in ancient times' living conditions.
 The narrow rows of houses from the 15th and 16th century are reminiscent of traditional craftsmanship.
 Also the living museum "Bremer Geschichtenhaus" (Bremen Story House) is located there.

 One of Germany's most beautiful town halls can be found in the city of Bremen.
 Its pompous façade attracts tons of tourists each year.
-Along with the statue of Roland, the town hall became a UNESCO World Heritage site in 2004.
-Get a guided tour through the impressive building's insides, it is worth it!
+Along with the statue of Roland, the town hall became part of the UNESCO World Heritage in 2004.
+Go on a guided tour through the impressive building's insides, it is worth it!

 St. Peter's Cathedral is located on the market square, right next to the Town Hall.
 The building is a true gem both from the inside and the outside.
-The cathedral's interior impresses with is early Gothic architecture.
-Its "Bleikeller" (lead basement) is particularly impressive.
-Go on an andventure and discover the mummy's history.
+The cathedral's interior impresses with early Gothic architecture.
+The "Bleikeller" (lead basement) is particularly impressive.
+Go on an andventure and discover the history of the mummy.

 Eight kilometres away from the TRYP by Wyndham Bremen Airport, you will stumble over a unique whale-shaped building.
 The Universum Science Museum is home to interactive exhibitions about nature, humans and technology.
 However, this is not an ordinary museum.
 The interactive concept invites visitors to touch, try and explore the exhibits with their own hands.

-Anyone who is interested in the history of transport, will find what they are looking for at the "Das Depot" exhibition.
+Anyone who is interested in the history of transport will find what they are looking for at the "Das Depot" exhibition.
 Bits and pieces of the city's tram and bus history from its very beginning until the 70s are on display.
-If you cannot get enough of all the nostalgia, take the chance for a trip with the historic tram line 15 from Bremen Central Station to the city centre between April and September.
+If you cannot get enough of nostalgia, take a trip with the historic tram line 15 from Bremen Central Station to the city centre between April and September.